sohkai/aragonOS/audit.md

 - No linting errors
 - All unit tests passing (`aragonOS` only; see note above)
 - Uses industry-standard library contracts for common operations, including OpenZeppelin and MiniMe
+- As a scale, I'm using:
+    - High-severity: anything that can result in loss of funds for users, or otherwise achieve highly damaging effects on user DAOs
+    - Mid-severity: exploitable issues, but either preventable in some way, technically difficult (or impossible) to solve for every one in the ecosytem, or very low probability of actually being exploited
+    - Low-severity: nice-to-haves, very low incentive attacks

 ### Out of scope